Case Study 02 | AI-Native Vertical & Agentic Patterns

 August 2024 - October 2025

-For 18 months I led design across the portfolio of features that built IES into a viable platform for project-based businesses construction first, then beyond.
-AI-powered Project Budgets, Project Profitability, Project Milestones & 20+ project reports.
+For 15 months I led design across the portfolio that made IES viable for project-based businesses.
+AI-powered Project Budgets, Profitability, Milestones, 20+ reports, and Tasks as a shared pattern across six product surfaces.

 Scope of Work